ShepherdJerred-homework/htunes/README.md

     * About dialog
         * Dialog box, not message box
     * Search bar control
-* Playlist ListBox
-    * List all music
-    * List playlists
-    * Need some way to communicate selected item between ListBox and DataGrid
 * LastFM API
     * Load all song data on program startup
     * Load song data as needed when adding songs